LuthfiMirza/Paskibra-E-learning/UI_IMPROVEMENTS_README.md

 ## 🎉 Conclusion

-The PASKIBRA WiraPurusa E-Learning platform now features a modern, patriotic, and user-friendly interface that reflects the values and professionalism of PASKIBRA.
+The PASKIBRA Wira Purusa E-Learning platform now features a modern, patriotic, and user-friendly interface that reflects the values and professionalism of PASKIBRA.
 The improvements include:

 - **Enhanced Visual Design**: Patriotic color scheme with modern aesthetics
 - **Improved User Experience**: Better navigation, interactions, and feedback